Is there a (Pseudo)Scalar at 95 GeV?: Phenomenology of a 95 GeV (Pseudo)Scalar

-In the case of the scalar, unlike in the pseudoscalar case, it usually difficult to have a production rate that is too large to fit the signal, and therefore most of the points in our scan have invisible branching fractions smaller than $1\%$.
-In the top left panel of Fig. \ref{fig:genS} we see how $\xi_u$ and $\xi_l$, which are the 2 main couplings that one needs to chose to reproduce the signal, need to be related to reproduce the right signal strengths in both channels.
-This result is similar to the pseudoscalar.
 In the top right panel, we can instead see how the coupling to bottom quarks is correlated to the signal strength for $b\bar{b}$ at LEP.
 One usually needs couplings at the 2 extremes of the interval to get the right signal at LEP.
-This is due to the fact that for the values of $\xi_w$ chosen to be in agreement with higgs physics constraints, the production rate is barely sufficient to get a signal strength at the lower end of the signal strength interval with a branching fraction close to $100\%$.
+This is due to the fact that for the values of $\xi_w$ chosen to be in agreement with Higgs physics constraints, the production rate is barely sufficient to get a signal strength at the lower end of the signal strength interval with a branching fraction close to $100\%$.
 This will be a general requirement, in the case of the scalar, if we want to be able to also reproduce the signal at LEP within the allowed regions of parameter space.

 Finally, in the bottom panel we see the result of the scan in the plane $\xi_u$ vs $\xi_w$.
 We can see that, in general, negative values\footnote{Actually, the requirement is to have opposite sign compared to $\xi_u$.} of the $W$ coupling are preferred to generate constructive interference in the photon loop.
-The branching fraction to photons, for the scalar case, is in fact usually too small to reproduce $R_\gamma$.
+The branching fraction to photons, for the scalar case, is in fact usually too small to reproduce $R_{\gamma \gamma}$.